• Skip to main content

 perfect finger food for your next gathering.
 Just FOUR ingredients and super easy to make!

 Oh yeah, I went there.
 Bacon on a stick.
-This food memory is going to sound crazy and it's from so long ago I can't admit the year.
-However, I assure you this is real and it's all about bacon.
-A grillion years ago, I went to my cousin's wedding and ate a sweet bacon-stick appetizer that blew my mind.
+Can there be a more indulgent appetizer?
+I love this recipe and also have a major food memory that is going to sound crazy and it's from so long ago I can't admit the year.
+However, I assure you this is real and it's all about brown sugar bacon sticks.

+Brown Sugar Bacon Sticks: One of my Favorite Food Memories

+A grillion years ago, I went to my cousin's wedding and ate a sweet bacon stick appetizer that blew my mind.
 I couldn't figure out what it was.
 I just.kept.eating.them.

-Brown Sugar Bacon Sticks: One of my Favorite Food Memories

-Years later, I made these bacon sticks and they were good but they were missing something.
+Years later, I attempted to make bacon sticks and they were good but they were missing something.
 I wanted them to taste like the appetizer from the wedding.
 But I couldn't.
-I rolled bacon - wrapped around a grissini breadstick - in brown sugar and baked them.
+I wrapped the bacon around a grissini breadstick, covered it in brown sugar, and baked them.
 In hindsight, one big mistake was not cooking them on a wire rack so the sugar and fat can drip down onto the foil.
-They were always a mess!
-Humph.
-Plus, there was a layer of flavor missing.
+They were a mess!
+Plus, there was a layer of flavor missing that I couln't figure out.

 When I added the maple syrup it was a game changer.
 I can't believe it took me so long to realize the missing link was maple syrup.
-So embarrassing!
-Finally, I cooked them on the wire rack and brushed them with good-quality, real maple syrup when they came out of the oven and I finally did it!!
+I cooked them on the wire rack and brushed them with good-quality, real maple syrup when they came out of the oven and I did it!!
 They tasted exactly like the wedding appetizer.
-Keep in mind also: this is only a four-ingredient appetizer.

 I set aside a few for my mom to try and this is what she said and I am not kidding, "Oh my God these taste just like that appetizer at your cousin's wedding."